Alif Samsudin

-Mohd Alif bin Samsudin (born 1 February 1989 in Seremban, Negeri Sembilan) is a Malaysian footballer who plays for KSR SAINS as a defender.
+Mohd Alif bin Samsudin (born 1 February 1989 in Seremban, Negeri Sembilan) is a Malaysian footballer who plays for KSR SAINS as a Centre-back.

 Among his achievements is helping Negeri Sembilan to win 2009 Malaysia Cup and 2010 FA Cup.
 He also played in the 2010 Malaysia Cup final where his team lost 2–1 to Kelantan.

 He has been called up to Malaysia national football team for a friendly match against Yemen national football team in 2010, and made his debut in this match.